 In principle, both the measurement and the feedback procedures are flexible and can be design choices.
-For example, the number of \ac{Tx} and \ac{Rx} probing beams can be arbitrary.
-The \ac{UE} can measure and feedback any or all combinations of probing beams, and the beam synthesizer functions can utilize the full $\mathbbm{C}^{N_{\mathbf{W}} \times N_{\mathbf{F}}}$ measurement matrix to generate the \ac{BF} vectors.
-The \ac{UE} may also feedback just $N_{\mathbf{F}}$ measurements corresponding to the strongest \ac{Rx} probing beam for each \ac{Tx} probing beam.
+For example, the number of probing and sensing beams can be arbitrary.
+The \ac{UE} can measure and feedback all combinations of probing and sensing beams, and the beam synthesizer functions can utilize the full measurement matrix $\mathbf{Y} \in \mathbbm{C}^{N_{\mathbf{W}} \times N_{\mathbf{F}}}$ to generate the \ac{BF} vectors.
+The \ac{UE} may also feedback just $N_{\mathbf{F}}$ measurements corresponding to the strongest sensing beam for each \ac{Tx} probing beam.
 The specific design considered in this work is motivated by our wish to reduce the measurement and feedback overhead, i.e., $N_{\mathrm{probe}} \ll N_{\mathbf{F}}N_{\mathbf{W}}$.
 Furthermore, it is also more compatible with the \ac{RS} feedback procedure in 5G NR, where the \ac{UE} beam is transparent to the \ac{BS}.
+A comparison of different probing strategies is discussed in Sect. \ref{section:ablation_probing_strategy}.
 However, there is extensive scope for future work exploring other approaches.

-\subsection{Problem formulation}
+\subsection{Problem Formulation}

-The parameters of the proposed method include the \ac{Tx} and \ac{Rx} probing beams $\mathbf{F},\mathbf{W}$ as well as the beam synthesizers $f_{\textnormal{T}},f_{\textnormal{R}}$, which need to be optimized with respect to a utility function.
-With the unit modulus constraint of the probing and predicted beams in mind, the optimization problem can be written as:
+The parameters of the proposed method include the probing and sensing beams $\mathbf{F},\mathbf{W}$ as well as the beam synthesizers $f_{\textnormal{T}},f_{\textnormal{R}}$, which need to be optimized with respect to a utility function.
+With the unit modulus constraint of the probing and predicted beam pairs in mind, the optimization problem can be written as: